-- advertising revenues.24 We have reflected these updates in our model by i) including 2020 revenues and ii) including linear and digital advertising revenues only.
-The reclassified advertising revenues are slightly lower than the figures used by the BBC. - A1.44 Using Group M's total UK TV advertising revenue forecasts implies that ITV and Channel 4's advertising revenues would increase by approximately 11% and 3% in 2021 and 2022 respectively.
-The Advertising Association and WARC project slightly higher annual increases of TV advertising spend of roughly 15% in 2021 and 3% in 2022.
-25 ITV's 2021 H1 results show a 29% increase in total advertising revenues compared to the same period in 2020 although it is uncertain whether this will be sustained over the second half over the year.
-26 Overall we consider the use of Group M forecasts is reasonable. - A1.45 Advertising revenues for all other broadcasters are estimated by taking the Group M UK wide total for each year and then subtracting the revenues for ITV and Channel 4.27
+advertising revenues.
+We have reflected these updates in our model by i) including 2020 revenues and ii) including linear and digital advertising revenues only.
+The reclassified advertising revenues are slightly lower than the figures used by the BBC.

+- A1.49 Using Group M's total UK TV advertising revenue forecasts implies that ITV and Channel 4's advertising revenues would increase by approximately 11% and 3% in 2021 and 2022 respectively.
+The Advertising Association and WARC project slightly higher annual increases TV advertising spend of roughly 15% in 2021 and 3% in 2022.
+ITV's 2021 H1 results show a 29% increase in total advertising revenues compared to the same period in 2020 although it is uncertain whether this will be sustained over the second half over the year.
+Overall we consider use of Group M forecasts is reasonable. - A1.50 Advertising revenues for all other broadcasters are estimated by taking the Group M UK wide total for each year and then subtracting ITV and Channel 4.